ewradcliffe/metronome/README.md

 ## Future development

 ## Credits
-The project was based on a template produced by the [Code Institute](https://github.com/Code-Institute-Org/ci-full-template).
+- The project was based on a template produced by the [Code Institute](https://github.com/Code-Institute-Org/ci-full-template).

+- Wire Frames produced in [balsamiq](https://balsamiq.com/).

 ## Gitpod Reminders